 - people on non-means-tested disability benefits who will receive a £150 payment

-This followed more extensive and wider support to households in 2022/23.
+More extensive and wider support was provided to households in 2022/23.

 Documents to download